AVSBlog/avsblog.github.io/_posts/2020-10-26-centralized-avs-content-library-on-azure-blob.md

 Now that you have your Content Library folder built on your local machine you will need to run a script against the root folder of the hierarchy.
 The script can be found [here](https://github.com/lamw/vghetto-scripts/blob/master/python/make_vcsp_2015.py).

-This script will need run using python, what I did was [download](https://www.python.org/downloads/) and install python on my windows machine and execute the following command against the root directory.
+This script will need to run using python, what I did was [download](https://www.python.org/downloads/) and install python on my windows machine and execute the following command against the root directory.

 ![image](/assets/images/posts/2020-10-26-centralized-avs-content-library-on-azure-blob/4.png)